Jewish-Medieval Heritage of Erfurt

 Are there guided tours?

-Guided tours may be available, providing deeper insights into the history and significance of the exhibits.
-Check the official website for tour options.
+Guided tours are often available, offering valuable insights into the history and significance of the site.
+Check the official website for details.

 What’s the best time to visit?